ykteh93/TensorFlow_Beginner/README.md

 1. With TensorFlow implementation:

-this is similar to the tutorial provided at the official website of TensorFlow
+...This is similar to the tutorial provided at the official website of TensorFlow

 2. Without Tensorflow implementation:

-this is the exact equivalent but with using only numpy
+...This is the exact equivalent but with using only numpy